jamesread/AmberKube/README.md

 A robust little Kubernetes distribution, designed for zero upstream changes, low hardware requirements, and maintained with AI.

-**WARNING**: This project was started to understand **just how hard it is to truely maintain** your own Kubernetes-based platform.
+> **WARNING**: This project was started to understand **just how hard it is to truely maintain** your own Kubernetes-based platform.
 It is an ongoing experiment from [James Read](https://jread.com), where he uses it for his various kubernetes clusters in a self hosted setup.
 [Read more about James' self hosting here](https://blog.jread.com/posts/my-selfhosted-private-enterprise/).

 You should probably not really use this, and use OpenShift instead :-)

 * **Documentation**: https://jamesread.github.io/AmberKube

+## High level main technical components

+* Fedora
+* Ansible
+* Flux
+* metallb
+* nfs-externaldir
+* kyverno
+* kubemetrics
+* kube-estate-metrics

 ## Design goal: zero upstream changes